Did you know? More than 20 percent of all new students are transfers.

 * Indicates required field

-The best way to be sure that SUNY Morrisville is truly right for you is to come visit us.
-Coming to campus will give you a true sense of what Morrisville has to offer.
+The best way to be sure that SUNY Morrisville is truly right for you is to meet with us.
+Speaking with an Admissions Counselor will give you a true sense of what Morrisville has to offer.
 You will see exactly who we are and how we go ALL IN to make your college experience the best it can be.

 Our Office of Admissions will be glad to schedule personalized meetings with faculty, staff and students in your area of interest so that you get the inside story from those who will share in your education and help you begin your future.
-If you can’t visit right now, you can still find all that SUNY Morrisville has to offer by taking a virtual tour of our beautiful campus.
+You can also find more about what SUNY Morrisville has to offer by taking a virtual tour of our beautiful campus.
 Be sure to also visit our YouTube channel to learn more about our programs, view housing options, hear from alumni and discover a 360° Experience of our facilities.

 Transferring to SUNY Morrisville